 “What is most personal is most universal.”
+Carl Rogers

 Missing someone and just wanting to be with them again.

-Being without a sense of belonging perhaps feeling like an outsider in a group or community.
+Feeling like an outsider in a group or community.

-Experiences that are associated with depression.
-Becoming immersed in sadness and living with a sense of dread, losing one’s confidence and enthusiasm, feeling irritable, achy and at a distance from one’s self, whilst also lacking the words and the energy to communicate effectively with others.
+Feeling low and depressed, becoming immersed in sadness and living with a sense of dread, losing one’s confidence and enthusiasm, feeling irritable, achy and at a distance from one’s self, whilst also lacking the words and the energy to communicate effectively with others.

 How can counselling help?